 National Closing Date for Common Application Form (online and SCAF)

-Whilst there are now national closing and offer dates, each Local Authority operates slightly different processes for allocating pupils, for example Medway parents have six choices and Kent parents have four choices.
-The Medway secondary school admission prospectus (an essential item, available from Medway Council or your local primary school), or online here, contains details of the all important oversubscription rules, which determine if you will be offered a place if too many people apply.
-Medway residents need to apply on the Medway Secondary Common Application Form (SCAF), including any schools in Kent.
-In the same way, residents of Kent should apply for Medway schools on their own Local Authority application form.
+Whilst there are national closing and offer dates, each Local Authority operates slightly different processes for allocating pupils, for example Medway parents have six choices and Kent parents have four choices.
+The Medway secondary school admission prospectus (an essential item, available from Medway Council or your local primary school), or online here when available, contains details of the all important oversubscription rules, which determine if you will be offered a place if too many people apply.
+Medway residents need to apply on the Medway Secondary Common Application Form (SCAF), also listing any schools in Kent applied for.
+In the same way, residents of Kent and other Local Authorities should apply for Medway schools on their own Local Authority application form.

 GRAMMAR SCHOOL TESTING